sparkfun/SparkFun_GNSSDO/docs/hardware_assembly.md

 ## USB-C Ports
 The USB ports are utilized to configure the mosaic-T module and ESP32 firmware settings.
-Additionally, the USB ports can also be used as a power source for the GPSDO.
+Additionally, the USB ports can also be used as a power source for the GNSSDO.

 <div class="grid" markdown>